xiaoransun/xiaoransun.github.io/pages/Prospective_Students.md

 - I give constructive and in-time (within a week if not on vacation) feedback to students' work;
 - I respect students' work-life balance and highlight the importance of mental health and self-care;
 - I am responsive to my mentees' emails (within 24 hours if not on vacation);
-- I value transparent and open communication
+- I value transparent and open communication;
 - As a junior faculty member, I would be glad to connect my students for collaboration opportunities with senior colleagues.